Jason Jurjevich

 MA in Geography, University of North Carolina at Charlotte

-A broadly trained human geographer, my research interests focus on the socio-spatial implications of demographic change, with a particular emphasis on mobility and migration.
+As a broadly trained human geographer, I use critical quantitative methods to expose social and economic inequality in cities.
+I have a particular interest in the census, migration, and housing, with recent work examining housing injustice in Baltimore and Tucson.
 Currently, I am an Assistant Professor in the School of Geography, Development & Environment at the University of Arizona.

 Since 2010, my work has been cited in numerous media outlets, including National Public Radio (NPR), Univision, CityLab, Governing Magazine, New York Times Magazine, Atlantic Cities, and The Chronicle of Higher Education.